 7. The season has been limited to the 16 absolute best weeks in the year, with a maximum of only eight rods per week.
 Each beat will be fished only once or twice every seven days, ensuring that no area is ever over-fished.

 10. Because of the remote nature and location of the operation, it is recommended that you bring all of your own equipment.
 Bring several rods and extra fly lines as well.
-Anglers will want to fish large black whistlers, Clousers, and Puglisi-style baitfish patterns toon the banks and into river structure.
+Anglers will want to fish large black whistlers, Clousers, and Puglisi-style baitfish patterns toon the banks and into the river structures.